daysch/groceries/README.md

 You may then want to recheck some of the products with slightly different terms, or add new products.
 To do so, simply edit shopping_list.txt and rerun the shop selection (no need to close the program).

-If you do not want to re-search a product, but just want to remove it (from one store, or all of them), you may do so with remove.
+If you do not want to re-search a product, but just want to remove it (from one store, or all of them), you may do so with 'remove'.

-If you closed the program, or it crashed accidentally (it autosaves every 10 products searched and at the end of a search), you can reload what you have shopped so far.
+If you closed the program, or it crashed accidentally (it autosaves every 10 products searched and at the end of a search), you can 'recover' what you have shopped so far.

 You may manually save your cart with 'save results'.